-The group underwent a name change at that point to La Adictiva Banda San Jose De Mesillas, though their musical style remained the same.
-Their debut issue under the new moniker was Corridos Adictivos, and was their final album for La Sierra in 2009.
+The group underwent a name change at that point to La Adictiva Banda San Jose de Mesillas, though their musical style remained the same.
+Their debut issue under the new moniker was Corridos Adictivos, and it was their final album for La Sierra in 2009.

-By that time, La Adictiva Banda San José De Mesillas had become a radio and chart staple, as well as a touring sensation not just in Mexico, but in the United States as well, particularly on West Coast and in the Southwest as far east as Texas.
+By that time, La Adictiva Banda San Jose de Mesillas had become radio and chart staples, as well as a touring sensation not just in Mexico, but in the United States as well, particularly on West Coast and in the Southwest as far east as Texas.

 In 2013, the band issued a best-of compilation entitled Muchas Gracias, followed by the hit single "Un Fin en Culiacan" in the spring of 2014.
-The full-length, Disfrute Engañarte, was released in July of that year, during an international tour.
-Both single and album charted in the Top Ten of various regional Mexican music charts. ~ Evan C. Gutierrez & Thom Jurek
+The full-length Disfrute Engañarte was released in July of that year, during an international tour.
+Both single and album charted in the Top Ten of various regional Mexican music charts.
+The following year saw the release of Frente a Frente, a joint compilation release with Banda Costena.
+They returned to the studio to record new material in early 2016, issuing the full-length Durmiendo en el Lugar Equivocado in November. ~ Evan C. Gutierrez & Thom Jurek